History of whaling: Early history

 Humans have engaged in whaling since prehistoric times.
 Early depictions of whaling at the Neolithic Bangudae site in Korea, inscribed on the World Heritage list, may date back to 6000 BCE.
 The University of Alaska Fairbanks has described evidence for whaling at least as early as circa 1000 BCE.
+According to archaeological evidence from a 2026 study, the earliest form of whaling targeting baleen whales dates back at least 5000 years ago (3000 BC) and was estimated to have been practiced by indigenous peoples in southern Brazil.

 The oldest known method of catching cetaceans is dolphin drive hunting, in which a number of small boats are positioned between the animal and the open sea and the animals are herded towards shore in an attempt to beach them.
 This method is still used for smaller species such as pilot whales, beluga whales, porpoises and narwhals, as described in A Pattern of Islands, a memoir published by British administrator Arthur Grimble in 1952.

 Another early method used a drogue (a semi-floating object) such as a wooden drum or an inflated sealskin tied to an arrow or a harpoon.
 Once the missile had been shot into a whale's body, the buoyancy and drag from the drogue would eventually cause the whale to tire, allowing it to be approached and killed.
 Cultures that practiced whaling with drogues included the Ainu, Inuit, Native Americans, and the Basque people of the Bay of Biscay.
 The Bangudae petroglyphs show sperm whales, humpback whales and North Pacific right whales surrounded by boats, and suggest that drogues, harpoons and lines were being used to kill small whales as early as 6000 BCE.
 Cetacean bones of the same period were also found in the area, reflecting the importance of whales in the diet of prehistoric coastal people.

 Whale bones recovered near the Strait of Gibraltar raise the possibility that whales were hunted in the Mediterranean Sea by ancient Rome.